mekarpeles/waltz/README.md

 ## Installation

-You may wish to install with the --upgrade flag since updates pushed are frequently.

     # Installing the latest stable build from pypi
     $ pip install waltz

+You may wish to pip install using the --upgrade flag since updates are pushed frequently.

     # Upgrading your waltz package using pypi
     $ pip install waltz --upgrade

+To build from source:

     # Build latest from github
     $ git clone http://github.com/mekarpeles/waltz
     $ cd waltz